SSCT-Lab/DFauLo/README.md

 # DFauLo
-This repository is an implementation of the paper: **Data Fault Localization for Deep Learning Dataset**
+This repository is an implementation of the paper: **Dynamic Data Fault Localization for Deep Neural Networks**

 ![overview](./pictures/overview-v3_1.Png)